 Equalization grants are commonly employed in federal countries.
 The aim guiding the design of these vertical transfers is principally to provide the subnational governments enough resources to deliver a determined level of public spending, regardless their tax capacity.
 Formulae implemented for that have been diverse, but a common underlying structure can be found (Zabalza, 2003).
-One of the most frequently used equalization schemes is the so-called Representative Tax System (RTS)1, that attempts to equalize the differences in state tax bases taking as reference standard values for tax rate and tax base.
+One of the most frequently used equalization schemes is the so-called representative tax system (RTS), that attempts to equalize the differences in state tax bases taking as reference standard values for tax rate and tax base.

-However, an equalization grants system such a RTS can be analysed in light of traditional dilemma efficiency versus redistribution.
-Indeed, equalization transfers can affect negatively efficiency of equilibria as long as states may modify their tax policies in order to influence on the size of the grant.
+However, equalization systems such a RTS have a caveat: they can affect negatively efficiency of equilibria as long as tax policy may be modified by states in order to influence on the size of the grant.
 There are two channels through which subnational governments can alter the resources they receive from the equalization system.
-First one -equalization rate effect- arises when one or more states have enough market power to translate the variations in their own tax rates to the standard value used as benchmark.
-The sense and the magnitude of this effect obsviously depend on the size of the state in relation to the remaining jurisdictions, and on its relative tax fiscal capacity.
+First one -equalization rate effect- arises when one or more states have enough market power to translate the variations in their own tax rates to the standard value used as benchmark in the equalization.
+The sense and the magnitude of this effect obsviously depend on the size of the state in relation to the remaining jurisdictions, and on the relative tax fiscal capacity of the subnational government.

 The second negative implication from RTS is a federal version of the moral hazard problem: equalization base effect.
 Indeed, state governments can reduce their tax base by increasing tax rates and, consequently, to rise the grant they receive.
-This situation leads to an overprovision of public goods because subnational governments perceive a lower marginal cost of the public funds (MCPF) relative to a lump-sum grant system, in which the size of the transfer is unaffected by state tax decisions, and it does not appear a substitution effect in the MCPF.
+This situation leads to an overprovision of public goods because subnational governments perceive a lower marginal cost of the public funds relative to a lump-sum grant system in which the size of the transfer is unaffected by state tax decisions.

-Several papers have dealt with these perverse effects of equalization system.
-Courchene and Beavis (1973) and Bird and Slack (1990) focus on the risk of manipulating the equalization formula by the subnational governments.
+Several papers have dealt with perverse effects of equalization system.
+The first papers by Courchene and Beavis (1973) and Bird and Slack (1990) focussed on the risk of manipulating the equalization formula by the subnational governments.
 Smart (1998) achieves the conclusion that RTS equalization grants tend to increase the tax rates set by state governments.
-Lago (2002) distinguishes between public consumption and public investment, and concludes that tax rates are higher with RTS equalization grants under a Leviathan model.
+Kothenburger (2002) uses precisely this fact to show the ability of equalization transfers for correcting tax competition.
+Similarly, Bucovetsky and Smart

-1Countries such as Canada, Australia or Sweden employ this framework as a basis for their intergovermental relations.
+&lt;sup>1Countries such as Canada, Australia or Denmark employ this framework as a basis for their intergovermental relations.